 Poultry can be housed in many ways.
 If you are handy with tools, you can find any number of plans for creating everything from elaborate poultry palaces to simple mobile structures.
 However, if you have more cash than time, you may want to buy a coop kit.
 Do your research and choose a reputable brand to make sure you get your money’s worth, however!

 Also think about how you want to protect your flock from predators.
-Electric poultry netting is a common choice, but a reliable livestock guard dog is another choice.
+Electric poultry netting is a common choice, but a reliable livestock guard dog is another option.

 Read more: Free LSU Building Plans »